Quepem: Demographics

-According to the census report, Quepem has an average literacy rate of 83.56 per cent—male literacy is 87.36 per cent, and female literacy is 79.88 per cent—lower than the state average of 88.70 per cent.
+According to the census report, Quepem has an average literacy rate of 83.56%—male literacy is 87.36%, and female literacy is 79.88%—lower than the state average of 88.70%.

 Culture

 The city is known for the annual Ganeshotsav Festival, Carnival, Shigmostav celebrated with pomp and gaiety.
 The centre of such celebrations is the Municipal Garden, at the center of the town.
 The village feast of Holy Cross is also celebrated with great zeal in May and October.

 Government and politics

 Quepem is part of Quepem (Goa Assembly constituency) and South Goa (Lok Sabha constituency).

 Attractions

 The main tourist attraction in the area are the Holy Cross church, the Old Dam (Baand), the Holy Cross hillock (valé-tembi), and the Palácio Do Deão.
-Quepem is also known for its scenic beauty.
+Quepem is also known for its scenery.